 We’re talking Garden Rooms that are up to 25m2, big enough to fit in a couple of people plus some cosy furnishings, to transform the room into whatever you need it to be.

-My beautiful studio consists of 1 set of french doors, 4 standard sidelights, 1 narrow sidelight, 1 casement, front and left veranda/canopy and a wood-burning stove.
+This beautiful studio consists of 1 set of french doors, 4 standard sidelights, 1 narrow sidelight, 1 casement, and front veranda/canopy.

 This is how much something like my studio would cost: